stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 The Stormpath libraries used for this example are: ``stormpath-webmvc-spring-boot-starter`` and ``stormpath-thymeleaf-spring-boot-starter``.
 This provides basic integration with Stormpath and Spring Boot WebMVC apps.
 Additionally, it provides a default set of thymeleaf views for common auth workflows, such as ``/login``, ``/register`` and ``/forgot`` (for dealing with forgotten passwords).
-It does NOT (yet) Stormpath Spring Security integration.
+It does NOT (yet) include Stormpath Spring Security integration.
 In the next section, we will jump into the Stormpath Spring Security integration.

 The code for this section can be found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot/01-some-access-controls>`_.

 Let's say there's a restricted page that you only want authenticated users to have access to.
-We can determine than someone is logged in simply by obtaining an ``Account`` object.
+We can determine that someone is logged in simply by obtaining an ``Account`` object.
 If it's ``null``, the user is not logged in.
 If it resolves to an object, then the user is logged in.